Jiawen-Yan/jiawen-yan.github.io/_pages/about.md

   - /about.html
 ---

-Jiawen Yan is currently a Ph.D. candidate in accounting at Cornell University.
-Jiawen's research interests lie in understanding the production, dissemination, and use of value-relevant information that is “unstructured”, meaning that it is not simply a labeled number (like Earnings Per Share = $3.27) or categorization (like Audit Opinion = Unqualified).
-Unstructured information includes text, images, and video in various settings such as 10-K, earnings calls, analyst reports, and media.
-Prior to joining the Cornell Ph.D. program in 2020, Jiawen received his B.S. in economics from Southwestern University of Finance and Economics and received his joint M.S. in management from Tsinghua and Columbia University.
+I am an assistant professor in the Business School at National University of Singapore.

+I hold a Ph.D. in accounting from Cornell University.
+In my research, I use archival methods to examine issues related to financial accounting.
+My research interests lie in the dynamics of information transmission in markets and firms.
+Specifically, I examine the transmission of information among capital market participants, such as managers, infomediaries, and investors, as well as the transmission of information among the workforce within firms.